 Ever since I fell dramatically ill one night in July 1995, I have found myself in the shadow of death.
 From the moment I woke on that distant summer morning, I have been an involuntary citizen of a world I have had to learn to live in, to be at peace with.

-McCrum pulls in others who ponder death, many we will recognize and adore, like Terry Pratchett who died slowly from Alzheimer’s and said it was like he had two diseases: “One was the Alzheimer’s and the other was knowing I had Alzheimer’s.”
-Or Prunella Scales, one of my favorite actresses who so perfectly paired with 2John Cleese in “Fawlty Towers” who suffers from the same disease.3
+McCrum pulls in others who ponder death—many we will recognize and adore, like Terry Pratchett, who died slowly from Alzheimer’s and said it was like he had two diseases: “One was the Alzheimer’s and the other was knowing I had Alzheimer’s.”
+Or Prunella Scales, one of my favorite actresses, who so perfectly paired with 2John Cleese in “Fawlty Towers,” and who suffers from the same disease.3

 Every Third Thought is a book of intense personal reflection and honesty.
 It is an enduring comfort.4